 6) Be Hospitable

 When Google decides to rank your website and sends you its users, it expects good hospitality from you.
-Use your own website like an end user and see how its treating you.
+Use your own website as an end user and see how it’s treating you.

 - Do you encounter many errors?